The Web of Dreams: The Ancient Legend of Dreamcatchers

 Dreamcatchers today

 Today, dreamcatchers are recognized worldwide as symbols of protection and spirituality.
-They continue to be made by indigenous artisans, thus preserving ancient traditions and teachings.
+They continue to be made by Indigenous artisans, thus preserving ancient traditions and teachings.